 Classes will be conducted in person at Harambee Village, 2423 American Lane in Madison, Wisconsin, as is feasible.
 There will be clinical sites in both the Madison, Wisconsin and Chicago, Illinois areas.
 At the time this catalog was issued, we continued to face uncertain times as Covid-19 and its new variants continue to be an issue.
-MMCI classes are traditionally held in person, but in service of maintaining the health of students and instructors, we have conducted some classes in a virtual real-time setting.
-We will monitor this situation closely on an ongoing basis.
+MMCI classes are traditionally held in person, but we have had to pivot to real-time virtual classes due to the pandemic.
+We will monitor this situation closely to determine the best way to deliver classes, following CDC guidelines, so that students and faculty are as safe as possible.
+Please refer to: Covid-19 Health and Safety in the Classroom requirements in this catalog.